swim-io/swim/packages/swim-anchor/README.md

 ## To Dos
 1. update `yarn idl` cmd once propeller is added to monorepo so that idl artifacts are generated into the correct directory for each program
+2. adjust visibility of imports/crates to only expose what's needed
+3. enhance lp metadata tests with mpl js storage mock logic